 Thomas Herron works on the early modern poet Edmund Spenser and Irish plantation, including connections to Sir Walter Raleigh and Thomas Harriot.
 He also writes on Shakespeare.
 He has a strong interest in medieval and early modern Irish history, archaeology, and culture.
 His teaching experience and interests include Spenser, Shakespeare, Milton, Sir Philip Sidney, James Joyce, Irish literature, composition, creative writing (poetry) and general literature surveys.
 He has co-edited two multidisciplinary books on Ireland in the Renaissance and co-curated an exhibit at the Folger Shakespeare Library on "Nobility and Newcomers in Renaissance Ireland" (Spring 2013).
-He is working on a website on Spenser's castle at Kilcolman, County Cork (on-line Fall 2013) and is the editor of the multidisciplinary journal Explorations in Renaissance Culture.
+He is the editor of the multidisciplinary journal Explorations in Renaissance Culture.

 B.A.
 Carleton College, MN

 M.A.
 University of Wisconsin-Madison

 Ph.D.
 University of Wisconsin-Madison

 Primary Areas of Research/Teaching

 Renaissance Britain and Ireland

 Special Topics: Irish Literary Survey and Cultural Studies

 7165: James Joyce: Life/Works (graduate seminar)

 6131: Milton and Seventeenth-Century Literature